 5. Be Prepared For Potty Training on the Go

 A fully potty trained toddler will typically communicate the need to use the bathroom and/or be able to wait for the next rest stop.
-It gets tricky when you’re in the midst of potty training.
-Often that means working through your child’s ability to recognize when they have to go, fears of public toilets, and other common potty training issues.
+When you’re in the early stages of potty training, however, it will take a bit of practice.
+That usually means working with your child on recognizing when they have to go, getting over fears of public toilets, and other common potty training issues.

 We’re definitely not experts in the potty training arena, but this potty training book has been super helpful with the potty training learning curve.
-One recommendation that has worked for us while traveling is to use a red solo cup for potty training on the go.
-It’s easy to keep disposable cups on hand, and it works especially well if your child has a fear of public bathrooms.
-(Yep, you read that right.
-Who knew that the cups you drank from and played beer pong with in college could some day serve as a potty for your toddler??)
+One recommendation that has worked for us for potty training while traveling is to use a plastic cup for potty training on the go.
+It works especially well if you don’t have a toddler potty seat with you, or if your child has a fear of public restrooms.
+(Those flushers can be a bit scary!
+Another option is to put a post-it note over the automated flusher so it doesn’t catch your toddler off guard.)

 Additional Tips for Potty Training While Traveling by Car

-While the poop department is still a work in progress, we have learned a few things during our traveling while potty training journey.
+Now that we’ve gotten through potty training with our first child, we learned a few things potty training while traveling.
 Below are more tips and toddler road trip essentials when you’re in potty training mode.

 - Make sure you have a change of clothes and underwear easily accessible in case of accidents.